-3.6 Saw Height Adjustment
+4.6 Saw Height Adjustment

-You can raise or lower each individual saw head to determine the thickness of the finished stock.
+Each individual saw head can be raised or lowered to determine the thickness of the finished stock.
 The saw heads should be adjusted so that the last blade the material passes through is closest to the feed track.

-Example: You want to cut cants into 1/2" (12.5 mm) pallet material.
-Assuming your Multi-Head has six cutting heads, you will need to adjust each head in 9/16" (14.0 mm) increments up from the feed track.
-This will allow 1/16" (1.5 mm) kerf for each blade.
+Example: Cutting cants into 1/2" (12.5 mm) pallet material.
+Assuming Resaw has six cutting heads, each head is adjusted in 9/16" (14.0 mm) increments up from the feed track.
+This allows 1/16" (1.5 mm) kerf for each blade.

-See Figure 3-14.
 The sixth saw head (last one the material will pass through) should be adjusted to 1/2" (12.5 mm) above the feed track.
-The fifth head should be adjusted to 1/16" (26.5 mm) above the track, fourth head 1 5/8" (40.5 mm), etc....
+The fifth head should be adjusted to 1 1/16" (26.5 mm) above the track, fourth head 1 5/8" (40.5 mm), etc....

-See Figure 3-15.
-Use the up/down crank handle to raise or lower each saw head.
-Turning the crank clockwise will raise the saw head, counterclockwise will lower the saw head.
+- 1. Use the up/down crank handle to raise or lower each saw head. - Turning the crank clockwise will raise the saw head; counterclockwise will lower the saw head.

-See Figure 3-16.
-Raise or lower the saw head until the desired setting is obtained on the scale located on the vertical upright supporting the saw head.
+2. Raise or lower the saw head until the desired setting is obtained on the scale located on the vertical upright supporting the saw head.

 NOTE: The scale should be used to approximate the location of the blade above the track.
 Belt thickness, blade kerf, and other variables will cause actual finished thicknesses to vary.
-You should run some test material through the saw and check the resulting material thickness.
+Test material should be run through the saw to check the resulting material thickness.
 Adjust the saw heads up or down as necessary to obtain the desired finished thickness.

-3.7 Fence Adjustment
+4.7 Fence Adjustment